LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/seminar/seminar 3/semi3.md

 ![](semi3_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-The full\_data2 is the dataset without “chomosome\_length”.
-From part 2 we have already proved that adding “chomosome\_length” will influence the gene expression count mean as there are different numbers of repeated “count” measurement.
+The full\_data2 is the dataset without “transcript\_length”.
+From part 2 we have already proved that adding “transcript\_length” will influence the gene expression count mean as there are different numbers of repeated “count” measurement.
 T-statistics of T-test is based on the sample mean, and if the sample is not accurate then the p-value from